rashmijhunjhunwala/NodeChat/README.md

 # NodeChat
-A real-time chat app with a client-side companion.\n Under construction ---- https://intelligent-chaise-81234.herokuapp.com/ ----
+A real-time chat app with a client-side companion.
+Using Socket IO and other concepts.
+Under construction ---- https://intelligent-chaise-81234.herokuapp.com/ ----